-Computer Applications Prefix: CAT
+Computer Science Prefix: CS

 This course provides students with basic computer applications training.
-Hands-on training will be provided in a Windows-based operating environment, electronic mail, the World Wide Web, computerized library skills, word processing and electronic spreadsheets.
+Hands-on training will be provided in a Windows-based operating environment, electronic mail, the World Wide Web, computerized library skills, word processing, and electronic spreadsheets.
 This course will provide the necessary introductory level training for students who have never used microcomputers and/or applications software.
 It is a hands-on lab course.
 No prerequisites.

 Information Technologies Prefix: IT

-301 Computer Programming
+301 Introduction To Computer Programming

 334 Computerized Graphics

 Development of graphics using various computer software.
 Graphic files.
 Bitmapped and vector graphics.
 Color.
 Format Conversion.
 Drawing, painting, fractalizing, ray tracing and animation.
 Prerequisite: CS 180, IT200.

 Concepts, tools, and technologies of computer networked information with an emphasis on the Internet and the Web.
 Web clients and servers.
 Web design, authoring, publishing and programming.
 Web development tools.
 Internet trends.
 Prerequisite: IT 200.